Chidu47/Chidu47/README.md

 - 🌱 I’m currently learning Next.js, MySql
 - 💞️ I’m looking to collaborate on my skills
-- 📫 Here is how u can reach me chidanandakm99@gmail.com Note : All my projects along with their link in mentioned in Repositories and also in my resume
+- 📫 Here is how u can reach me chidanandakm99@gmail.com Note : All my projects along with their link is mentioned in Repositories and also in my resume

 <!---